Quantification of dual-state 5-ALA-induced PpIX fluorescence: Methodology and validation in tissue-mimicking phantoms: Discussion

 A sharp peak located at 690 nm visible in most spectra was investigated.
 It was found to shift with excitation wavelength and was attributed to IL alone.
 This was considered as a separate contribution in our fluorescence data and modelled accordingly.
 The versatility of our proposed unmixing method enabled the separation of all these contributions to the detected fluorescence emission, thereby yielding accurate PpIX quantification.

-The proposed quantification methods was based on the optical correction of fluorescence signal and spectral unmixing for extraction of PpIX contribution.
+The proposed quantification methods were based on the optical correction of fluorescence signal and spectral unmixing for extraction of PpIX contribution.
 We adapted an empirical correction model using diffuse reflectance and fluorescence emission as inputs, which was calibrated using the presented panel of tissue-mimicking phantoms.
+This calibration - being derived from intrinsic properties of the phantoms such as reflectance -is therefore directly linked to the molecular composition and microstructure within the samples.
+Thus, the model is limited to similar samples, and should therefore be recalibrated for application to samples with a different composition.
 Similarly to most published optical correction methods, the integration range for estimating $R_{ex}$ did not match the known 405 nm excitation.
 In helping with Xie et al., we chose the 430-450 nm range as it was the most reliable wavelenght range closest to the actual excitation.
 Other methods have used ranges up to 465-485 nm \citep{Valdes2012ASurgery}, and alternative approaches for extrapolating the values of optical properties at 405 nm have also been proposed \citep{Kim2010QuantificationMeasurements}.
 Even though our experimental workflow does yield quantitative optical properties extraction, we have not implemented model-based corrections.
 Indeed, these generally rely on the assumption of a semi-infinite depth for the samples \citep{Kim2010QuantificationMeasurements}, which is not compatible with our experimental setup measuring samples with fixed 1.5 mm thickness.

 High correlation between predicted and known PpIX concentration was obtained ($R^{2}$=0.918), showing good performance of our proposed processing pipeline.
 Nevertheless, a significant residual error in PpIX concentration predictions was observed and could be accounted for by a combination of factors.
 Given manual manufacturing process, the ground-truth PpIX concentration may show some variance.
 Small local heterogeneities such as air bubbles might exist in the phantoms due to the mixing and pouring processes, impairing both fluorescence and optical properties readings.
 Additionally, the collection of total reflectance and total transmittance data is very sensitive to the quality of sample preparation and any misalignment in the integrating sphere setup, thus introducing potential errors.
 Finally, whilst spectral mixing is assumed to be linear, there could be potential non-linear interactions that would not be captured by our linear unmixing.